cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

    consensus engine).
 2. The results of block execution (e.g. data from `FinalizeBlockResponse`).
-This data is not accessible from the P2P layer, and currently provides valuable information for Tendermint integrators (whether events should be handled at all by Tendermint is a different problem).
+This data is not accessible from the P2P layer, and currently provides valuable information for CometBFT integrators (whether events should be handled at all by CometBFT is a different problem).

 ## Alternative Approaches

 1. One clear alternative to this would be the approach outlined in [ADR 075][adr-075].
 This approach:

-   1. Still leaves Tendermint responsible for maintaining a query interface and event indexing functionality, increasing the long-term maintenance burden of, and the possibility of feature sprawl in, that subsystem.
+   1. Still leaves CometBFT responsible for maintaining a query interface and event indexing functionality, increasing the long-term maintenance burden of, and the possibility of feature sprawl in, that subsystem.
 To overcome this, we could remove the query interface altogether and just always publish all